We help you make investments that matter. Here are the details.

 Who can invest in CoPower Green Bonds?

-CoPower Green Bonds are available to individual investors at a minimum of $5,000, pending a positive suitability assessment.
-Our current Green Bond investors include millennials making their first investment, grandparents investing on behalf of a grandchild and investment advisors at major institutions making purchases for clients.
+CoPower Green Bonds are available to individual investors, pending a positive suitability assessment.
+Our Green Bond investors include millennials making their first investment, grandparents investing on behalf of a grandchild and investment advisors at major institutions making purchases for clients.

 Is there a minimum investment?